 Ovarian vein embolisation

-Ovarian vein embolisation is a minimally invasive treatment for pelvic vein congestion that is used to close off faulty veins so they can no longer enlarge with blood, thus relieving the pain.
+This minimally invasive procedure is a treatment for pelvic vein congestion used to close off faulty veins so they can no longer enlarge with blood, thus relieving the pain.
 Pelvic vein congestion is a painful condition resulting from the presence of varicose veins in the pelvis.

 During this procedure, an interventional radiologist inserts a catheter up the femoral vein and into the faulty vein(s).
 Catheterisation requires only a small nick in the skin for insertion and x-ray image guidance of the catheter to its target area.

 The catheter delivers filament-bearing coils that clot the blood and seal the faulty vein.